Header Background Image

 Senior Communications Manager

-Annika Brunck holds a PhD in American Studies and a Master’s degree in British and North American Cultural Studies.
-She taught at university for several years and was the project manager for an international and interdisciplinary research network.
-She speaks German, English, Spanish, and some French, and has lived abroad.
+She holds a PhD in American Studies and a Master’s degree in British and North American Cultural Studies.
+Before joining GFCNI, she taught at the university level and managed a large international research network.
+Annika speaks German, English, Spanish, and some French, and has lived and worked abroad.